jackokring/miChronos/README.md

   * HF - x over 1 plus square root of 1 plus x squared (atan half angle formula)
   * AT - arc tangent of x (scaled such that 45 degrees is 10000)
   * CC - square root of 1 minus x squared (circles)
+  * asin of x (scaled such that 45 degrees is 10000)
+  * acos of x (scaled such that 45 degrees is 10000)

 The exps group is